 The trial ended in March 2018, and at CTAD2018, the investigators reported the drug did not slow the decline in cerebral glucose metabolism compared to placebo, or change any other outcomes (Nov 2018 news).
 There was a trend towards less shrinkage of the hippocampus and entorhinal cortex in the treated group.
 Saracatinib caused diarrhea and other gastrointestinal side effects, and one quarter of treated participants dropped out before the end of the trial.
 Results were published in a peer reviewed journal (Van Dyck et al., 2019).

-Outside of various types of cancer, saracatinib is also being trialed in alcoholism.
+Outside of various types of cancer, saracatinib was also trialed in alcoholism, and currently is in testing for pulmonary fibrosis.
 For all trials on this compound, see clinicaltrials.gov.

 Clinical Trial Timeline

 - Study completed / Planned end date

 - Kaufman AC, Salazar SV, Haas LT, Yang J, Kostylev MA, Jeng AT, Robinson SA, Gunther EC, van Dyck CH, Nygaard HB, Strittmatter SM.
 Fyn inhibition rescues established memory and synapse loss in Alzheimer mice.
 Ann Neurol.
 2015 Jun;77(6):953-71.
 Epub 2015 Mar 21 PubMed.